onzfonz/comp227/src/content/5/en/part5a.md

 Values in the local storage are persisted even when the page is re-rendered.
 The storage is [origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin)-specific so each web application has its own storage.

-Let's extend our application so that it saves the details of a logged-in user to the local storage.
+Let's extend our application so that it saves the details of a logged-in user to local storage.

-Values saved to the storage are [**DOMstrings**](https://docs.w3cub.com/dom/domstring), so we cannot save a JavaScript object as it is.
+Values saved to storage are [**DOMstrings**](https://docs.w3cub.com/dom/domstring), so we cannot save a JavaScript object as it is.
 The object has to be parsed to JSON first, with the method `JSON.stringify`.
 Correspondingly, when a JSON object is read from the local storage, *it has to be parsed back to JavaScript with `JSON.parse`*.